-One of the most important aspects of contract management is ensuring that contract partners adhere to the negotiated terms of contracts-a reality that a member of the United Kingdom’s Parliament thinks is eluding that country’s Department of Work and Pensions.
+One of the most important aspects of contract management is to ensure vendor and supplier compliance.
+It’s critical that contract partners adhere to the negotiated terms of contracts–a reality that a member of the United Kingdom’s Parliament thinks is eluding that country’s Department of Work and Pensions.
 Last month, the chair of Parliament’s Public Accounts Committee, Margaret Hodge, sharply criticized the department’s contract management, following an investigation by the National Audit Office into the department’s contract with Altos Healthcare.

 Hodge said she was “stunned” that the department did not “check and challenge” the key performance data which supported its invoices, reported publicservice.co.uk.

 Hodge cited failures to manage and monitor contract performance, allowing for “exploitation” and “loopholes.”
 The National Audit Office’s report specifically called for new processes to help the department verify Altos invoices and Altos-supplied performance information.